RGBtoHDMI Review - Part 1

 Grand Prix Circuit ran beautifully, with great colour accuracy and pixel-perfect scaling.
 And, most importantly on games like this, no lag!

-Commander Keen 4 incurred the commonly-known scrolling issue once you're into a level - the game was known to push the boundaries of video cards back then so 100% compatibility is patchy with this game anyway. for colour and scaling however, the RGBtoHDMI did a bang up job.
+Commander Keen 4 incurred the commonly-known scrolling issue once you're into a level - the game was known to push the boundaries of video cards back then so 100% compatibility is patchy with this game anyway.
+In terms of colour and scaling however, the RGBtoHDMI did a bang up job.

 Ah, F-15 Strike Eagle II... a great EGA DOS game!
 No lag and the colours really look great here.